ConjurTech/slate/source/includes/rest/_authentication.html.md

 const signatureToSend = signTransaction(transaction, '<private key>')
 ```

-The second step of an action usually requires the returned transaction to be signed, this is done by:
+The second step of an action usually requires the returned transaction to be signed.
+This is done by:

 1. Checking the returned transaction data to ensure it matches the user's intention
 2. Signing the `message` in the transaction with the user's private key